White Zombie (film): Production

 The zombie theme of White Zombie was inspired by - but the screenplay not based on - the Broadway play by Kenneth Webb titled Zombie.
 Webb sued the Halperins for copyright infringement, but did not win his case.
-Hoping to cash in on the country's interest in voodoo, which began with William B. Seabrook's 1929 book on Haitian voodou, The Magic Island, the film, then titled Zombie, went into development in early 1932.
+Hoping to cash in on the country's interest in voodoo, which began with William B. Seabrook's 1929 book on Haitian voodou, The Magic Island, the movie, then titled Zombie, went into development in early 1932.
 The Halperins leased office space from Universal Studios.
 Garnett Weston's story focuses more on action than dialogue.
-To aid the Halperins, producer Phil Goldstone helped secure funds for White Zombie as he had for other independent films at the time.
+To aid the Halperins, producer Phil Goldstone helped secure funds for White Zombie as he had for other independent movies at the time.
 Much of the funding came from Amusement Securities Corp.

-White Zombie was filmed in eleven days in March 1932 and was shot at the Universal Studios lot, at RKO-Pathé, and in Bronson Canyon on such a small budget - approximately $50,000 - that it had to be filmed at night.
+White Zombie was filmed in eleven days in March 1932 and was filmed at the Universal Studios lot, at RKO-Pathé, and in Bronson Canyon on such a small budget - approximately $50,000 - that it had to be filmed at night.
 Other than Béla Lugosi and Joseph Cawthorn, the majority of the cast in White Zombie were actors whose fame had diminished since the silent film era.

-By the time Bela Lugosi appeared in White Zombie, he was already popular with contemporary audiences after his starring role in the hit 1931 film Dracula and 1932's Murders in the Rue Morgue, and film historians have found it surprising that he would sign on to a low-budget film by producers (the Halperin brothers) with no track record in Hollywood.
+By the time Bela Lugosi appeared in White Zombie, he was already popular with contemporary audiences after his major role in the successful 1931 movie Dracula and 1932's Murders in the Rue Morgue, and movie historians have found it surprising that he would sign on to a low-budget movie by producers (the Halperin brothers) with no reputation in Hollywood.
 Sources vary about Lugosi's salary for his week of work on White Zombie.
 Claims range between US$500 to $900.
-Richard Sheffield, who was his close friend in the 1950s, reported a payment of $5,000 for White Zombie on Lugosi's tax returns.
+Richard Sheffield, who was his close friend during the 1950s, reported a payment of $5,000 for White Zombie on Lugosi's tax returns.

 The cast and crew's reaction to Lugosi on the set was mixed.
 Madge Bellamy recalled her collaboration with Lugosi positively, stating that he was very pleasant and that he used to kiss her hand in the morning when they would come on to the set.
 In contrast, assistant cameraman Enzo Martinelli remarked that "Lugosi wasn't really a friendly type" on set.
 Actor Clarence Muse, who played the coach driver, claimed that some scenes were partly re-written or re-staged by Lugosi, who also helped to direct some re-takes.